 Results and Discussion

 The results of this study showed that the yields of Mishoo and Espiran samples of essential oil were 0.93% and 0.38%, respectively.
 The linalool (65.57%) and citronellol (15.63%) were present in Mishoo habitat, whereas linalool (46.36%) and geraniol (26.74%) were present in Espiran habitat as major compounds (Table 2).
 T. migricus oil study was conducted for the first time in this province.
-According to our results, the essential oil of T. migricus collected from the Mishoo and Espiran regions were monoterpene hydrocarbons (1.38% and 0%), oxygenated monoterpenes (91.61 and 84.94%) and sesquiterpen hydrocarbons (1.63% and 1.14%).
+According to our results, the essential oil of T. migricus collected from the Mishoo and Espiran regions included/comprised monoterpene hydrocarbons (1.38% and 0%), oxygenated monoterpenes (91.61 and 84.94%) and sesquiterpen hydrocarbons (1.63% and 1.14%).
 In our study, linalool was the main compound of essential oil (65.57‒46.36%).
 According to research conducted by Yavari et al. (2010), the essential oil mixture found in T. migricus from three districts of West Azerbaijan was the same as recognized in other species belonging to this genus.
 A major component was thymol.
 Linalool (8.1%) was detected only in essential oil of a single region.
 Oxygenated monoterpene compounds in these areas often contain components of essential oils.
 Baȿer et al. (2002) found that the oil of T. migricus in Turkey contained thymol and carvacrol as the main components.
-According to the study by the Takaloo et al. (2012) in the essential oil of West Azerbaijan, the alpha-terpineol and thymol were as main compounds.
-Alizadeh et al. (2009) in another study, were reported, thymol and geraniol as the main compounds.
+According to the study by the Takaloo et al. (2012) in the essential oil of West Azerbaijan, the alpha-terpineol and thymol were main compounds.
+Alizadeh et al. (2009), in another study, reported thymol and geraniol as the main compounds.

 Table 2.
 Percentage of compositions for Thymus migricus essential oils.